Unless otherwise indicated, the following rasgueados are used as ending phrases over beats 7-10.

 Rasgueado 4 is the classic three-finger rasgueado.
 Notice that, with the little finger, the pattern would involve one beat of sixteenth notes and two beats of quintuplets.
 Rasgueados 5-6 are variations with quintuplets at beat 9.
 Rasgueado 5 starts with an index upstroke.

 Rasgueados 7-10 start at beat 7.5.
 Notice that the a-m-i pattern seen in rasgueados 7 and 8 could also be distributed as a single sixteenth note and two beats of quintuplets.
-Rasgueado 9 is a way to involve the little finger.
+Rasgueado 9 makes use of the little finger.

-Rasgueados 14 and 15 are played over beats 1-6 (alternating or repeating the same one), ending the compás with rasgueado 4, for example.
-This strumming sequence is played over the chords D minor-C-B flat-A (or starting with F or B flat).
-In rasgueado 16, attributed to Marote, the "q" is a thumb upstroke, and the "m" indicates the middle and ring fingers together.
+Rasgueados 14 and 15 are played over beats 1-6 (alternating or repeating them) to set up the ending of the compás with a rasgueado such as number 4.
+This classic strumming sequence is often played over the chords D minor-C-B flat-A (or the same starting with F or B flat).
+In rasgueado 16, attributed to Marote, the "q" is a thumb upstroke and the "m" indicates the middle and ring fingers together.